bgtti/react-express-registration-template/README.md

    <summary>1.
 Clone this repository</summary>

    >\
-   > More information on how to clone this repository [https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository](available here)
+   > More information on how to clone this repository [available here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
    ><br/><br/>
 </details>